karthik-hallad/GreenMonkApp/README.md

 npx create-react-native-app --template https://github.com/karthik-hallad/GreenMonkApp

+2. Make sure to follow these Configurations/Commands

-2. What is your app named? ...
-GreenMonkApp
+   `What is your app named? ...
+GreenMonkApp` --while naming the project

+   `npm i --force` -- while installing the packages

 3. Update `.env` with configuration, e.g.: